 The Graduate Certificate in Sustainability is a 15-credit, interdisciplinary program, drawing from faculty and course work across all colleges of the University of Arkansas.
-The graduate certificate is accessible to all students admitted to the Graduate School, both degree-seeking and non-degree seeking, to participate in advanced study in Sustainability.
-The purpose of the Graduate Certificate in Sustainability is to provide functional graduate-level knowledge and skills related to the emerging discipline of Sustainability organized around the four interdisciplinary systems areas.
+The graduate certificate is accessible to all students admitted to the Graduate School, both degree-seeking and non-degree seeking, to participate in an advanced study in sustainability.
+The purpose of the Graduate Certificate in Sustainability is to provide functional graduate-level knowledge and skills related to the emerging discipline of sustainability organized around the four interdisciplinary systems areas.

 The course requirements for the graduate certificate are listed in the table below.
 All courses must be passed with a grade of 'B' or better in order to fulfill these requirements.
 Electives must be taken from at least two systems areas, and no more than 3 credit hours from courses numbered below 5000 may be used.
 View the full list of courses with their descriptions online, or download the checksheet (PDF).

 This program provides for students to gain expertise in sustainability planning and design of electrical systems.
 This is achieved through courses that emphasize design projects in three central aspects to sustainability engineering:

 - Analysis and planning of engineering projects with sustainability practices

 - Design and operation of renewable electrical energy circuits and systems

 Students who complete the certificate will have a broad set of skills and knowledge for planning and implementation of engineering projects for meeting sustainability objectives.
 In addition, students will acquire advanced skills in designing electrical circuits and systems that can be applied to a variety of sustainability projects.